If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 - Windows 8 (32 and 64 bit)

 Note: GSSMO isn't supported for Apple® Mac®.
-Microsoft Outlook for Mac doesn't support the Messaging Application Programming Interface (MAPI), which is required for GSSMO to communicate with Outlook.
+Microsoft Outlook for Mac doesn't support the Messaging Application Programming Interface (MAPI), which GSSMO needs to communicate with Outlook.

 Permissions for users

-In order to install GSSMO, users must have local administrator permissions for their computers.
+In order to install GSSMO, users must have local administrator permissions for their machines.

-Open port 443 for the following applications on each computer:
+Open port 443 for the following applications on each client machine:

 GSSMO uses HTTPS to connect to Google services using a proprietary GSSMO-specific Gmail sync protocol.
 It also uses the following APIs: